| 26

 Y)

-Walk back through your submissions and see if you got listed in all
+Submission check at six months Walk back through your submissions and see if you got listed in all

 the search engines you submitted to after six months.
 If not, then resubmit